Databricks Unity Catalog 101: A Complete Overview (2025)

 Check out this official documentation on the list of supported Databricks clouds and regions.

-When it comes to data formats, Databricks Unity Catalog offers distinct options for managed and external tables:
+When it comes to data formats, Unity Catalog offers distinct options for managed and external tables:

 - Managed Tables: Managed tables in Databricks Unity Catalog must use the Delta table format.